Kirishimya/SmartScale-ESP32/README.md

 # SmartScale-ESP32

-Compact PlatformIO/Arduino project for a digital scale using an HX711 load-cell amplifier and an ESP32 (Seeed XIAO ESP32-C3).
+Compact PlatformIO/Arduino project for a digital scale using an HX711 load-cell amplifier and an ESP32-C3

 **Features**
 - Uses `HX711_ADC` library for HX711 integration.